Tehran Conference: Proceedings

+Discussion on Iran and Turkey

 Iran and Turkey were discussed in detail.
 Roosevelt, Churchill, and Stalin all agreed to support the Iranian government, as addressed in the following declaration:

 In addition, the Soviets pledged support to Turkey if it entered the war.
 Roosevelt, Churchill and Stalin agreed that it would also be most desirable if Turkey entered on the Allies' side before the year was out.
+In order to encourage Turkey to act as soon as possible, they agreed to make "the offer to take Crete and the Dodecanese islands because they are rather close to Turkey."